hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

 ### 16. Past perfect continuous (I had been doing)
 - ~ present perfect continuous (sth just stopped/focus on the act itself) + past perfect (before a point of time in the past)

+### 17. Have and have got
+- Can be used interchangeably when talking about possession
+- Question/negative sentence:
+  - Have: use with do/does
+  - Have got: have'nt got, have you got...?
+- Use "have" to talk about sth we do or experience (eg have breakfast, have a sandwich)

+### 18. Used to
+- Describe sth that sb did often in the past, but not anymore
+- Describe sth that was true in the past but not anymore
+- Negative form: didn't use to/used not to